K-scope/K-scope/README.txt

 K-scope is a source code analysis tool with graphical user interface that visualizes program structures of Fortran 90 and FORTRAN 77 source code.
 It is suitable for source code reading for engineers who work the performance improvement for an applicaiton.
-Futhermore this software is written by pure Java to improve the portability.

-K-scope is developed by RIKEN AICS Software Development Team.
+K-scope is developed by RIKEN AICS Software Development Team, and is distributed as Open Source Software.
 The latest version and documents are available in the following download site. http://www.aics.riken.jp/ungi/soft/kscope/

 Preliminaries